lucasdbrown/ot_security_project/scada_info.md

 # SCADA

 - a SCADA collects data from sensors and based on its firmware makes decisions based on that.

+## Simulators
-- SCADASim: A SCADA simulator that can be installed using Python
+SCADASim: A SCADA simulator that can be installed using Python

+## How to Hack
+-